Melbourne Medicinal Cannabis Forum

 Bill Turner informed attendees that 3 licenses had been granted to Victorian companies and they had received 48 applications from 35 companies, and the ODC confirmed that there have been only 12 manufacturing license applications.

 Given the initial size of the Australian market, this would seem to be about right.
 After all, the investment in a manufacturing facility will be several million dollars, I assume market forces will determine the final number of cultivators and manufacturers.

 Are you willing to help?

-If you are interested in attending the Symposium please contact UIC (Lucy), or register on line, if you would like to help arrange a Melbourne Medicinal Cannabis Forum on the 22 June, please contact PharmOut at firstname.lastname@example.org.
+If you are interested in attending the Symposium please contact UIC (Lucy), or register online, if you would like to help arrange a Melbourne Medicinal Cannabis Forum on 22 June, please contact PharmOut at email@example.com.

 TGA links to regulations

-If you looking for regulations on the TGA expectations you can find them here.
+If you are looking for regulations on the TGA expectations.

 If you are looking for GMP help setting up an EU GMP or TGA, SAPHRA, Medsafe, speak to a team that has been doing it for 16 years!
 PharmOut is an experienced company offering a range of GMP consultancy services.